- Download our Moving to the USA Guide (PDF)

 Meetings

-Punctuality is valued in the US, so expats should ensure they are never late for business meetings.
-Arriving late to an appointment will be regarded as a sign of disrespect.
-While business meetings may appear somewhat relaxed at times, they are taken seriously.
 Business does tend to be conducted quite quickly, and Americans prefer to keep small talk to a minimum.
-In the US, the focus tends to be on reaching an agreement and signing a contract as soon as possible rather than building a relationship.
+In the USA, the focus tends to be on reaching an agreement and signing a contract as soon as possible rather than building a relationship.

 Dos and don’ts of business in the USA

-Don't arrive late for business meetings or appointments with clients.
+- Don’t arrive late for business meetings or appointments with clients

-Do dress formally for initial meetings and interviews.
+- Do dress formally for initial meetings and interviews.
 Afterwards, follow the example set by business associates and colleagues.

 Are you an expat living in The USA?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to The USA.
-Please contact us if you'd like to contribute.
+Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance